Use Unity Catalog with your Delta Live Tables pipelines

 Changes to existing functionality

-When DLT is configured to persist data to Unity Catalog, the lifecycle of the table is managed by the Delta Live Tables pipeline.
-Because the pipeline manages the table lifecycle:
+When Delta Live Tables is configured to persist data to Unity Catalog, the lifecycle of the table is managed by the Delta Live Tables pipeline.
+Because the pipeline manages the table lifecycle and permissions:

-Deleting the Delta Live Tables pipeline results in deletion of all tables defined in that pipeline.
-Because of this change, the Delta Live Tables UI is updated to prompt you to confirm deletion of a pipeline.
+Deleting the Delta Live Tables pipeline results in deleting all tables defined in that pipeline.
+Because of this change, the Delta Live Tables UI is updated to prompt you to confirm the deletion of a pipeline.

 Write tables to Unity Catalog from a Delta Live Tables pipeline

-To write your tables to Unity Catalog, when you create a pipeline, select Unity Catalog under Storage options, select a catalog in the Catalog dropdown menu, and provide a database name in the Target schema field.
+To write your tables to Unity Catalog, you must configure your pipeline to work with it through your workspace.
+When you create a pipeline, select Unity Catalog under Storage options, select a catalog in the Catalog drop-down menu, and select an existing schema or enter the name for a new schema in the Target schema drop-down menu.
+To learn about Unity Catalog catalogs, see What are catalogs in Databricks?.
+To learn about schemas in Unity Catalog,see What are schemas in Databricks?.

 Ingest data into a Unity Catalog pipeline